• DSC 8649

 Provenance: Old Thai collection

-This finely cast bronze sculpture depicts the Buddha in bhūmisparśa mudrā—the earth-touching gesture—symbolizing the moment of enlightenment.
-Characteristic of the Lan Na tradition of Northern Thailand is that the Buddha displays a solid, compact form with broad shoulders, high-arched eyebrows, and a hooked nose, giving the face a striking profile and meditative intensity.
+This finely cast bronze sculpture depicts the Buddha in bhūmisparśa mudrā, the earth-touching gesture, symbolizing the moment of enlightenment.
+The Lan Na tradition of Northern Thailand shows the Buddha displaying a solid, compact form with broad shoulders, high-arched eyebrows, and a hooked nose, giving the face a striking profile and meditative intensity.
 The slightly upturned lips suggest a meditative inner joy, the accentuated chin adds presence and a subtle authority to the serene Buddha.
+His chest is fully inflated with prana or yogic breath.
+The bud-like finial atop the ushnisha (cranial protuberance) and the sharply defined lips further reflect the distinctive aesthetics of the Lan Na school.

 The base bears an inscription in ancient Thai script, most probably indicating the donor, a temple or an act of merit-making.
-The bud-like finial atop the ushnisha and the sharply defined features further reflect the distinctive aesthetics of the Lan Na school.

 Despite its modest scale, this figure embodies the spiritual intensity and sculptural refinement of Lan Na Buddhist art.